Julia Kempe

 Julia Kempe is a French, German, and Israeli researcher in quantum computing.
-She is currently the Director of the Center for Data Science at NYU and Professor at the Courant Institute.
+She is currently the Director of the New York University Center for Data Science and Professor at the Courant Institute.

 Education and career

 Kempe was born in East Berlin, to a family of Russian descent.
 She moved to Austria in 1990, and did her undergraduate studies in mathematics and physics at the University of Vienna from 1992 to 1995, with a year as an exchange student in physics at the University of Technology Sydney.
 She then earned two Master of Advanced Studies (DEA) degrees in France: one in mathematics in 1996 from Pierre and Marie Curie University and another in 1997 in physics from the École normale supérieure.
 She completed two doctorates in 2001.
 The dissertation for her Ph.D. in computer science from the École nationale supérieure des télécommunications was entitled Quantum Computing: Random Walks and Entanglement, and was supervised by Gérard Cohen.
 Her second Ph.D., in mathematics, was from the University of California, Berkeley, with a dissertation entitled Universal Noiseless Quantum Computation: Theory and Applications and was jointly supervised by Elwyn Berlekamp and chemist K. Birgitta Whaley.